JinDouang/movieApp/README.md

 # build and start for application using iOS
 ./scriptiOS.sh (make sure your iphone device is plugged into your MacOS)

+You might have an error 'code Signing Error: Signing for "MovieApp"'.
+Open MovieApp.xcworkspace in the folder ios that has been created in platforms and select team.

 Also verify the config.xml (same bundle identifier for the ID and on workspace Xcode's ID) So your device can work perfectly!